 “Ultravision is proud to play a key role in this new renaissance of bringing more production operations back to America, and with it, more jobs for the U.S. workforce to secure,” Hall said.
 “Keeping our nation strong requires keeping our workforce employed, and we are committed to ensuring our products are assembled here in the U.S. by workers who are incredibly skilled throughout the entire manufacturing process.
 By filing this complaint with the USITC, we have shown that we take our intellectual property very seriously and will continue to aggressively pursue action against any companies that infringe on our patents and impact the livelihoods of our workers.”

 Ultravision has already litigated successfully against a significant Chinese infringer.
 The U.S. District Court for the Eastern District of Texas recently ordered a Chinese company to pay Ultravision both compensatory and treble damages because of patent violations, and the Court also issued a permanent injunction prohibiting the foreign company, its officers and its affiliated entities from importing products that infringe on Ultravision patents.
 The Court went further to also issue a permanent injunction that bars customers from using products imported from that company that infringe certain Ultravision patents.

 About Ultravision International

-Ultravision International’s innovative LED displays and LED lights are 100 percent Made in America.
+Ultravision International’s innovative LED displays and LED lights are assembled in America.
 The products’ patented and unique design lowers the total cost of installation and operation for its customers.
 The company’s wide array of solutions helps customers engage with audiences worldwide.
 Founded in 2010, Ultravision designed and patented the modular LED display panel, an innovation that fundamentally changed the LED industry by eliminating the need for cabinet displays that are difficult to install and costly to maintain.
 Ultravision products are manufactured in North Texas.
 For more details, please visit http://www.ultravisioninternational.com.

 LF+W for Ultravision International